Trauma

-Many people recover from trauma over time, with the support of family and friends, and bounce back with resiliency, Yet, other people cope with the effects of lasting trauma, which can cause deep emotional pain, fear, confusion or posttraumatic stress long after the traumatic event(s) has passed.
-In these circumstances, the support, guidance and assistance of a therapist is fundamental to healing from trauma.
+However, the effects of lasting trauma can cause deep emotional pain, fear, confusion or posttraumatic stress long after the traumatic event(s) has passed.
+In these circumstances, the support, guidance and assistance of a psychotherapist is fundamental to healing from trauma.

 Trauma Symptoms

-According to the four types of symptoms listed in the DSM-5, signs of trauma include:
+According to the four types of symptoms listed in the DSM-5, signs of trauma of person might experience from a traumatic event or set of events include:

 Avoidance Symptoms